 What is a sealant?

-Dental sealants are a type of tooth colored filling material that flows into the grooves of your teeth to help block our bacteria and sugar from getting deep inside.
+A sealant is a type of tooth colored filling material that flows into the grooves of your teeth to help block our bacteria and sugar from getting deep inside.

 Why would I want a dental sealant?